Redundancy on maternity leave: Grievance & without prejudice letter

 Length of service

-“I have been employed by the company since July 2013 and we have an employment contract that was submitted to the Home Office stating that I have started the business on the 1st Feb 2014 signed by [Name] the CFO.
-We also have a lease agreement starting on the 9th December 2013 with a swift copy of the payment of 6 months rent from the Abu Dhabi HO.
-There are also official notorised documents stamped on the 13th Feb 2014 stating I work in the UK for my visa.
-There is also a notorised letter from[Name]the CEO stating the the UK business was registered on the 15th Jan 2014. – I have forwarded this to you already.“
+“I have been employed by the company since July 2017 and have an employment contract that was submitted to the Home Office stating that I have started at the business on the 1st Feb 2018 signed by [Name] the CFO.
+I also have a lease agreement starting on the 9th December 2017 with a Swift copy of the payment of 6 months rent from the Abu Dhabi HO.
+There are also official notarized documents stamped on the 13th Feb 2018 stating I work in the UK for my visa.
+There is also a notarized letter from[CEO’s name] stating that the UK business was registered on the 15th Jan 2018. – I have forwarded this to you already.“

-In the UK courts a Judge will not look at the contract of employment document in isolation, but will consider the context of the employment situation in general when deciding length of service.
-You have informed the UK Home Office that she was employed by your UK entity from early 2014.
+In the UK courts, a Judge will not look at the contract of employment document in isolation but will consider the context of the employment situation in general when deciding length of service.
+You have informed the UK Home Office that she was employed by your UK entity from early 2018.
 We are therefore 100% confident that her length of service is over two years.
 This means that you are infringing her rights not to be substantively and procedurally unfairly dismissed.
 You will also bear the burden of proof to show that in relation to this matter you are not discriminating against her on the basis of her maternity.

-The only reason that the tax bill is in[Your name]’s name is that she did [Employer] a favour when helping to set up the UK business – now you appear to be taking advantage of that.
-Again, in the absence of any rational explanation for your position here, it must be assumed that this is more discriminatory conduct by [Employer] aimed at [Your name].
+The only reason that the tax bill is in[Employee]’s name is that she did [Employer] a favour when helping to set up the UK business – now you appear to be taking advantage of that.
+Again, in the absence of any rational explanation for your position here, it must be assumed that this is more discriminatory conduct by [Employer] aimed at [Employee].

-We would also like written confirmation that [Your name]’s employment will end on the 14thMay 2016 at the end of her 3 month notice period.
+We would also like written confirmation that [Employee]‘s employment will end on the 14 May 2020 at the end of her 3 month notice period.